BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms, and slang

 Handgrip; The rubber grip on the handlebars to make a more comfortable hand control.

 Haynes manual; One of the main four workshop manuals for BMW.
-Depending which manual is used, double check for accuracy.
+Depending on which manual is used, double-check for accuracy.

 Headlight bucket, or shell; The enclosure that holds the headlamp, usually metal.